 All DP threads have completed for package P0100002 processing thread.

-It is true that copying a boot image to a PXE enabled Distribution Point in SCCM fails if a NO_SMS_ON_DRIVE.SMS file is placed on the same partition on which the Content Library is located.
-Deleting the NO_SMS_ON_DRIVE.SMS file from the drive fixed the issue.
+The SCCM Boot image distribution error 0x80070003 can be fixed by deleting the NO_SMS_ON_DRIVE.SMS file from the drive.
+Copying a boot image to a PXE enabled Distribution Point in SCCM fails if a NO_SMS_ON_DRIVE.SMS file is located on the same partition on which the Content Library is located.

-What is NO_SMS_ON_DRIVE.SMS file ? – This file prevents Configuration Manager from installing files on specific drive.
+What is NO_SMS_ON_DRIVE.SMS file? – This file prevents Configuration Manager from installing files on a specific drive.
 Just create an empty file named NO_SMS_ON_DRIVE.SMS.
 Place it on drive and SCCM won’t install the binaries for the configuration manager components.